-To provide a bright silver coating to metal surfaces.
-Relevant identified uses Application is by spray atomisation from a hand held aerosol pack Use according to manufacturer's directions.
+Relevant identified uses Glossy coloured coating.
+Application is by spray atomisation from a hand held aerosol pack Use according to manufacturer's directions.
+Use according to manufacturer's directions.

 Details of the manufacturer or supplier of the safety data sheet